They say…

 Having saved steam beer from extinction, Fritz next turned to the resurrection of one of brewing’s great lost styles.
 Anchor Porter, the brewery’s second beer, first appeared in 1972.
 Almost certainly it was the first commercial example of a warm fermented porter created since the extinction of the style in Britain in the 1950s, and it made a vital contribution to reinstating porter, which had led the large scale industrialisation of brewing in 18th century London, to the vocabulary of world beer.

-A generous foamy and lacy light brown head yielded a very rich and roasty orange aroma with a hint of brown sugar and a dash of citrus zest.
+A generous foamy and lacy light brown head yielded a very rich and roasty chocolate aroma with a hint of brown sugar and a dash of citrus zest.
 The roasty, grainy chaffy palate had hints of liquroice and caramel with a slightly medicinal, humbuggy note and earthy hop bitterness rumbling beneath.
 The swallow left a mouthful of smooth, malty, roasty flavour, with light coffee and herbal hints.

 Overall the beer was the epitome of that perfect balancing act the best brewers achieve so well, with a deep dusky richness and a rewarding intensity of flavour that stops short of becoming overbearing.
 It’s one of many remarkable things about Anchor that a beer conceived as one of a kind four decades ago has proved difficult to equal ever since, despite the subsequent proliferation of competitors that Anchor itself helped inspire.